-15.2.8.13.5 The approved dimensions of sternframe members shall be checked based on the direct strength calculation taking the coefficient of allowable stresses $k{\sigma}$ =0,68 and design end loads according to 15.2.6.
-If the solepiece is lifted in the stern direction at an angle of not less than 6° for ships with the distinguishing mark NAABSA1, 8° for ships with the distinguishing mark NAABSA2 and 10° for ships with the distinguishing mark NAABSA3, the load is considered distributed in the form of a triangle, in other cases the load is evenly distributed.
+15.2.8.13.5 The approved dimensions of sternframe members shall be checked based on the direct strength calculation taking the coefficient of allowable stresses k{σ} =0,68 and design end loads according to 15.2.6.
+If the solepiece is lifted in the stern direction at an angle of not less than 6° for ships with the distinguishing mark NAABSA1, 8° for ships with the distinguishing mark NAABSA3, the load is considered distributed in the form of a triangle, in other cases the load is evenly distributed.